jonnonz1/nz-statute-book/acts/public/1994/tax-administration-act-1994.md

 (3) The determination may set out the income year or income years for which it is to apply, but may not apply for income years before the 2003–04 income year.
 (4) The determination may provide for the extension, limitation, variation, cancellation or revocation of an earlier determination.
 (5) A person affected by a determination made under this section may dispute or challenge the determination under Parts 4A and 8A.
-(6) Within 30 days of issuing a determination under this section, the Commissioner must publish a notice in a publication chosen by the Commissioner that—
+(6) Within 30 days of issuing a determination under this section, the Commissioner must publish the determination.
-  (a) gives notice that the determination has been issued; and (b) states where copies of the determination can be obtained.

 ### 91AABB Determinations relating to monetary threshold in extended model reporting standard for digital platforms
 (1) For the purpose of section 185T, the Commissioner may determine the New Zealand dollar equivalent of the monetary threshold set out in the definition of excluded seller in section I, B(4)﻿(d) of the extended model reporting standard for digital platforms.